 Zucchini season is here and the age-old question remains.
 How can I possibly use up all this squash?
 This year, try this slightly sweet curried zucchini pickle.
 The end result is a pickle that is sweet without being cloying, pleasantly tangy and vividly yellow.

-Entries tagged with 'in a pickle'
+'in a pickle' on Serious Eats

 A simple sweet-hot pickle and pepper relish for hot dogs and hamburgers.